 - Structure:

-: Unique identifier (called in scripts)Language
+Key: Unique identifier (called in scripts)Language: Target languageMessage: Translated message

 - Pro tip: Use

-in HTML widgets to retrieve these messages. - Update set behavior: Stored as
+getMessage()in scripts or${}in HTML widgets to retrieve these messages. - Update set behavior: Stored as

 4. sys_translated

-Purpose: Used for fields of type translated_field
+Purpose: Used for fields of type translated_field (common in variables, e.g., catalog item questions).

 - Where it applies: Variable questions, UI policies, etc.